About the JRCPE

 The Journal of the Royal College of Physicians of Edinburgh (JRCPE) is the College’s quarterly, peer-reviewed journal, with an international circulation of 8,000.
 It has three main emphases – clinical medicine, education and medical history and humanities.

-The online JRCPE provides full access to the contents of the print journal and has a number of additional features including an online archive, online-only papers, online symposia abstracts and a series of topic-specific supplements, primarily based on the College’s consensus conferences.
+The online JRCPE provides full access to the contents of the print journal and has a number of additional features including an online archive and online symposia abstracts.

 JRCPE: Editorial Board